Bartekus/bartekus.com/src/pages/auth0-service/index.md

 Please note that we are passing the auth0 credentials to the service using environmental variables.
 This means that at the root of our CRA we'll have an `.env` file with the required info as such:

+> `.env`
 ```bash
 REACT_APP_AUTH0_DOMAIN=<YOUR-AUTH0-DOMAIN>
 REACT_APP_AUTH0_CLIENT_ID=<YOUR-AUTH0-CLIENT-ID>
 REACT_APP_AUTH0_AUDIENCE=<YOUR-AUTH0-AUDIENCE>

 ```

+The rest of the implementation should be pretty self explanatory, however there are few key point that need to be addressed.

+First `const homepage = process.env.PUBLIC_URL` allows us to serve our CRA from subdirectory which we would define using `homepage` field in our package.json
+> For example, if you are deploying your CRA build into `cra` directory that's at the root of your domain, let say `https://myawesomesite.com/cra`,
+> then you would add `"homepage": "/cra/",` to your CRA's package.json and CRA will take care of the rest for us.

+This way also enables our auth0 service to properly function in development and production without having to modify the callback URL for each environment.

+Second, as you might have observed, we do not persist our token, and only write `loggedIn` boolean to our localStorage.
+> We do this to ensure maximum security for our token, and while there is a bit more overhead with this approach, the security is well worth it in my humble opinion.

+In the next chapter we will look how this implementation will be used when combined with redux & redux-saga as part of the `Modular Redux` approach.